Banjerr/Notifusion/README.md

 ## Tasks, Appointments, and Stuff... on your desktop

 *Notifusion* is a desktop app that will allow you to connect to your Infusionsoft app and easily, effeciently, and effectively manage your tasks, appointments, and stuff.
+Infusionsoft's REST API is super limited, currently (unfortunately)

 ## Screenshots (showing the progress, no where near finished yet)